pli888/gigadb-misc-tools/README.md

 ```
 TASK [gigadb : Run composer update, then spin up the web application's services, then exit] ***
 ```

-Two log files, `config.log` and `webapp.log` will be created in the `/path/to/gigadb-misc-tools` directory.
+Two log files, `config.log` and `webapp.log` will then be created in the `/path/to/gigadb-misc-tools` directory.
 You can browse the contents of these two log files to continue monitoring the installation of GigaDB:
 ```
 # Check latest messages in config.log
 $ tail config.log